westonruter/version.js/README.md

 and not this project._

-I couldn't find any elegant way to represent software version numbers (version names) in JavaScript.
+I couldn't find any elegant way to represent software version numbers (version names) in JavaScript which consist of a major, minor, and patch version number.
 So I set out to create a `Version` object which can be used to represent a version and compare it with other versions.

 Works either in the browser or in as a Node module.